Serhik1243/CoolKeeper/README.md

 - MicroPython programming
 - Wi-Fi and API integration
 - Interrupts and sensor logic on embedded devices
+- Data visualization using DataCake

 Future Improvements
-- Integrate with Ubidots for online dashboard
 - Add temperature sensor for full fridge status
 - Use a low-power mode to conserve energy
 - Add battery backup (e.g., LiPo with charging circuit)